Tag Archive for: web technology

 Making websites fully compliant isn’t easy for those of us who aren’t techies.
 But making them easier for people with low vision to navigate is pretty easy.

-For my previous site, I installed the WordPress Accessibility Toolbar that allowed my visitors to create a black/white contrast or enlarge font.
+For my previous site, I installed the WordPress Accessibility Toolbar that let visitors create a black/white contrast or enlarge the font.

 The toolbar also comes with a menu that lets you select additional features to fix potential accessibility issues, such as forcing underlining on links and preventing links from opening in new windows, which can make browsing difficult for people with low vision.